 - A white sharks’ liver not only controls its buoyancy but is also essential in migrating patterns.

 - A white shark that can quickly use its internal energy stores can fastly sink during drift diving than the others.

 - Great white sharks have a healthy immune system.

-- Toxicity from heavy metals have no significant effect on their body.
+- Toxicity from heavy metals has no significant effect on their body.

-- They are also known to have a tendency for self-healing and avoiding age-related illness.
+- They are also known to tend to self-healing and avoid age-related illnesses.

 What Are The Behavioral Adaptations Of A Great White Shark

 Great white sharks have several behavioral adaptations to survive.
 Some of these adaptations are: